puppetlabs/puppet-docs/source/puppet/4.2/reference/quick_writing_nix.markdown

 ### Writing a Class in a Module

-During this exercise, you will create a class called `pe_quickstart_app` that will manage a PHP-based web app running on an Apache virtual host.
+During this exercise, you will create a class called `puppet_quickstart_app` that will manage a PHP-based web app running on an Apache virtual host.

-1. **On the Puppet master**, make sure you're still in the modules directory (`cd /etc/puppetlabs/puppet/environments/production/modules`) and then run `mkdir -p pe_quickstart_app/manifests` to create the new module directory and its manifests directory.
+1. **On the Puppet master**, make sure you're still in the modules directory (`cd /etc/puppetlabs/puppet/environments/production/modules`) and then run `mkdir -p puppet_quickstart_app/manifests` to create the new module directory and its manifests directory.
-2. Use your text editor to create and open the `pe_quickstart_app/manifests/init.pp` file.
+2. Use your text editor to create and open the `puppet_quickstart_app/manifests/init.pp` file.
 3. Edit the `init.pp` file so it contains the following Puppet code, and then save it and exit the editor:

-        class pe_quickstart_app {
+        class puppet_quickstart_app {

           class { 'apache':
             mpm_module => 'prefork',